-The Forest Service and Placer County reviews have been documented in a joint EIS/EIR that fulfills the requirements of both NEPA and CEQA.
+The Forest Service and Placer County reviews will be documented in a joint EIS/EIR to fulfill the requirements of NEPA and CEQA.

 Note: this is not an official Forest Service website.

 The US Forest Service and Placer County have prepared a joint Final EIS/EIR and Response to Comments (RTC).
 The US Forest Service has also prepared a Draft Record of Decision (ROD), which details the Forest Supervisor’s preliminary decision to approve the installation of the base-to-base gondola via the Alternative 4 alignment, as well as the amendment of the Alpine Meadows Ski Area Special Use Permit, consistent with Alternative 4.